KengLL/KengLL.github.io/_projects/4_fall_detection.md

 - Soldered components for reduced weight and improved durability.
 - Compact design ensures it is comfortable to wear and suited for real-world applications.

-**Image Slot**: Add a schematic or photo of the soldered components.

 ---

 ## Challenges and Solutions